derrick-lau/weather-app/README.md

 <br />
 <img src="https://i.imgur.com/L2wLzx2.png" alt="Image of side menu" width="450"/>

 In 'Statistic' view, users can select 'overview' tab and get a list weather data in 2019 on a table.
-Users can search the data by station (Beyond the basic requirements).
+Users can filter the data by station (Beyond the basic requirements).
 <br />
 <img src="https://i.imgur.com/4gMCeDP.png" alt="Image of Overview" width="450"/>

 In the same view, users can also select 'Monthly Records'.
 Then select a 'station' and a 'year' and click 'view'.
-The chosen data will be presented on the stacked bar chart below the choice boxes.
+The chosen data will be presented on a stacked bar chart below the choice boxes.
 <br />
 <img src="https://i.imgur.com/gdqCYDQ.png" alt="Image of Monthly Records" width="450"/>

-In 'Report' view, users can click 'Generate' button and choose a directory to save the report generated in the format as the description said.
+In 'Report' view, users can click 'Generate' button and choose a directory to save a report generated in the format as the description said.
 <br />
 <img src="https://i.imgur.com/wRIab3m.png" alt="Image of Report" width="450"/>